cjroehrig/crispyControllers/README.md

 ### OPTION 2: my patched Console (and GUI) version
 This version is compiled from a Jun 11 2020 (version 1.11.731.0) git snapshot and includes the FreePIE.Console.exe GUI-less version.
-No guarantees.

 Note that the Console version does not have a Windows event loop which may cause problems with plugins that require it.
 This version includes a patch to the Joystick plugin to get it to work.